Akikiii/Full-Stack-Elective-Collaboration/README.md

 ## Benefits
 ### Customer
-* Guaranteed Availability: Reserve popular or high-demand airsoft guns, ensuring that they don't miss out on purchasing the item when they are ready.
+* Guaranteed Availability: Reserve popular or high-demand guns, ensuring that they don't miss out on purchasing the item when they are ready.
 * Convenience: The reservation feature saves customers time by allowing them to secure their desired products in advance without having to continuously monitor availability.
 * Information: Make informed decisions with detailed product descriptions, images, and user reviews.
 * Security: Trust in secure payment processing and compliance with legal regulations for a safe shopping experience.